CAS-CS/cas-cs.github.io/Lectures/IOT/Industry 4.0.md

 Industry 4.0 is revolutionizing the way companies manufacture, improve and distribute their products.
 Manufacturers are integrating new technologies, including Internet of Things (IoT), cloud computing and analytics, and AI and machine learning into their production facilities and throughout their operations.

-These smart factories are equipped with advanced sensors, embedded software and robotics that collect and analyze data and allow for better decision making.
-Even higher value is created when data from production operations is combined with operational data from ERP, supply chain, customer service and other enterprise systems to create whole new levels of visibility and insight from previously siloed information.
+These smart factories are equipped with advanced sensors, embedded software and robotics that collect and analyze data and allow for better decision making.Â Even higher value is created when data from production operations is combined with operational data from ERP, supply chain, customer service and other enterprise systems to create whole new levels of visibility and insight from previously siloed information.

 This digital technologies lead to increased automation, predictive maintenance, self-optimization of process improvements and, above all, a new level of efficiencies and responsiveness to customers not previously possible.